pedohorse/lifeblood/_sources/nodes/stock/matrixnotifier.rst.txt

 Parameters
 ==========

-backend
+:Backend:
     what to use as a matrix client.
 By default - a simplest python client is provided.
 It can only send unencrypted messages, which is good enough for personal/local homeservers, but not good for public homeservers.
-    ``matrix-commander`` may be used as a client instead (also requires libolm). see below room
+    ``matrix-commander`` may be used as a client instead (also requires libolm). see below
+:Room:
-    room id to connect to. should have form of !ksdojqlfjalskfj:matrix.smth retries
+    room id to connect to. should have form of !ksdojqlfjalskfj:matrix.smth
+:Retries:
-    how many times to retry if connection fails fail task on notification sending error
+    how many times to retry if connection fails
+:Fail task on notification sending error:
-    if after all retries message is not set - set the task into error state. if this is disabled - task will be considered done regardless of the success or failure of the message sending matrix server
+    if after all retries message is not set - set the task into error state. if this is disabled - task will be considered done regardless of the success or failure of the message sending
+:Matrix server:
     matrix homeserver to use
-message
+:Message:
     message to send
-attach a file
+:Attach a file:
     optionally, a file may be attached to the message. it can be image, video or any other file.
 Be mindful if encryption is used when sending sensitive files to public homeservers